erl-ang/bootleg-bittorrent/README.md

     }
 ```

-- When new clients register, `files` is initialized to an empty set
 - why do we have `(clientIP, client_udp_port)` as the key?
-    - This is basically the `clientAddress`.
-There are a number of reasons for using this server-side data structure:
+    - `(clientIP, client_udp_port)` is the `clientAddress`.
+There are a number of beneficial scenarios:
     1. Checking whether a given clientAddress is active (during broadcasts) is efficient
-        - *`self*.table[*client_address*]["status"] == "active"`
+        - `self.table[*client_address*]["status"] == "active"`
     2. Because the server is always listening to incoming client requests, it needs to frequently differentiate between different types of requests: registrations, offers, and deregistrations.
         - Checking for if the clientAddress exists in the dictionary keys is semantically equivalent to checking for whether the client has already registered.
-Note that we do not support `rereg`.
-        - An alternative approach to distinguishing between different types of requests is to include the type of request in the message itself
-            - e.g. This is also implemented in the code.
-If the client has already registered, the request is either a `dereg` or a file `offer`, from which we can differentiate from the message itself.
-See the `dereg` section.
+        - If the client has already registered, the request is either a `dereg` or a file `offer`, from which we can differentiate from the message itself.
     3. The only operation that would be sacrificed would be performing the lookup of whether a name is already taken by the client (but this doesn’t happen that often anyway because there aren’t that many clients that come and go).
-- why is files a set?
-    - Per the spec, a client cannot offer two files with the same. name
+- Files is a set because a client cannot offer two files with the same name

-- this server table is updated when:
+This server table is updated when:
 - A client deregisters
    - files becomes empty, status becomes offline
 - a client offers another file
    - file is added to `files` , the client view is updated

 ### Client’s table (transformed table)